StefanZander/lecture_notes/kg/lecture/marp/knowledge.md

 ::::
 :::: single
 **Justification**
-- Justification is based on the idea that having a true belief is not sufficient for knowledge
-- and knowledge implies more than just being right about something.
+- Justification is based on the idea that having a true belief is not sufficient for knowledge since knowledge implies more than just being right about something.
-- So beliefs based on dogmatic opinions, blind guesses, or erroneous reasoning do not constitute knowledge even if they are true.
+- Bliefs based on dogmatic opinions, blind guesses, or erroneous reasoning do not constitute knowledge even if they are true.
-  - e.g. For example, if someone believes that Machu Picchu is in Peru because both expressions end with the letter u, this true belief does not constitute knowledge.
+  - e.g. For example, if someone believes that Machu Picchu is in Peru because both expressions end with the letter 'u', this true belief does not constitute knowledge.
-- So true beliefs that are based on good justification constitute knowledge
+- True beliefs that are based on good justification constitute knowledge <!-- e.g. a person visiting peru knows that Machu Picchu is in Peru -->
 ::::
 :::::